Anomaly Detection from a Tensor Train Perspective: Compression Tensor Network Anomaly Detector

 A tensor of order $n$ can be transformed to an TT representation of the same tensor consisting of 2 tensors of order 2 and $n-2$ tensors of order 3, in the form of a linear chain contracted through the indexes that we call bond indexes, with a free index for each index of the original tensor, which we call physical indexes.
 The equation we have is

 We can see in Fig. \ref{fig:Tensor_TT} b an TT representation with the red indexes being the physical ones and the blue indexes being the bond ones.
 There are more types of representations with different structures, such as 2-D PEPS or hierarchical trees.
 The representations can be exact, so that when contracted they return exactly the tensor represented, or approximate, returning a tensor as similar as desired by controlling the degree of approximation.
 In the approximation process the tensor is compressed, reducing the dimension of the bond indexes, preserving a smaller number of internal structures of the tensor.
 This can be done both for a representation already created and in the process of creating it.

-The creation of a TT representation can be accomplished in several ways, but a simple method that is often the best approach is the iterative use of singular value decompositions (SVD).
+The creation of a TT representation can be accomplished in several ways, but a simple method that is often the best approach is the iterative use of singular value decompositions (SVD), often referred to as TT-SVD \cite{Oseledets2011}.
 This method offers a systematic approach to how to obtain an approximate representation in a controlled manner by means of a compression parameter $\tau$, which is what we need for our algorithms.
 The process is as follows in Fig. \ref{fig: TT SVD}.